Miserlou/Zappa/README.md

         "touch": false, // GET the production URL upon initial deployment (default True) "use_precompiled_packages": false, // If possible, use C-extension packages which have been pre-compiled for AWS Lambda
         "use_apigateway": true, // Set to false if you don't want to create API Gateway resource.
+Default true "cloudwatch_log_level": 'OFF', // Enables/configures a level of logging for the given staging.
+Available options: "OFF", "INFO", "ERROR"
+        "cloudwatch_data_trace": false, // Logs all data about received events.
+        "cloudwatch_metrics_enabled": false, // Additional metrics for the api gateway.
-Default true "vpc_config": { // Optional VPC configuration for Lambda function "SubnetIds": [ "subnet-12345678" ], // Note: not all availability zones support Lambda!
+        "vpc_config": { // Optional VPC configuration for Lambda function
+            "SubnetIds": [ "subnet-12345678" ], // Note: not all availability zones support Lambda!
             "SecurityGroupIds": [ "sg-12345678" ]